Arsenic-ATG/Awesome-Automations/CONTRIBUTING.md

 ----

 ## NOTE 📝:
-If you already have an automation and just want it to apper in the [**Automation with thier own repo**](https://github.com/Arsenic-ATG/Awesome-Automations#list-of-more-cool-automations-with-their-own-repository) list, then just send a PR updating the README.md file with link to your repo in the file ( although the automation should still be contribution ready as explaind in step - 0 here )
+If you already have an automation and just want it to apper in the [**Automation with their own repo**](https://github.com/Arsenic-ATG/Awesome-Automations#list-of-more-cool-automations-with-their-own-repository) list, then just send a PR updating the README.md file with link to your repo in the file ( although the automation should still be contribution ready as explaind in step - 0 here )